XBRL Validator Help

 Using the service

-The XBRL validation service allows users to submit XBRL reports (or instance documents) for testing.
-Submitted accounts will be tested for conformance with the XBRL v2.1 specification, and for conformance with the Companies House taxonomy for audit exempt accounts.
+The XBRL validation service allows users to submit XBRL based reports (or instance documents) for testing.
+Submitted accounts will be tested for conformance with the XBRL v2.1 specification, and for conformance with the appropriate UK GAAP taxonomies (and Companies House Audit Exempt taxonomies for 'raw' XBRL submissions).

 When a document is submitted, the validation service will return either a “successful” response, or a list of errors found in the document.
 Each error will contain up to four parts: